Imagine heading into December feeling on top of all your tasks - from present buying, card writing, house cleaning and calendar planning.

 4 | Set up a gift-wrapping station

-Have a look now through your wrapping paper stash to see if you have enough for this Christmas - chances are you have plenty to get you through and can avoid any unnecessary cost of purchasing more.
+Have a look now through your wrapping paper stash to see if you have enough for this Christmas - chances are you have plenty to get you through and can avoid any unnecessary purchasing.
 If you're feeling crafty, decorated brown wrapping paper, or paper created and decorated by your children, is a nice touch.

-Wrap your presents as you buy them and you'll be well ahead of the pack!
+Wrap your presents as you buy them and you'll be well ahead of the game!

 5 | Get ahead with your card writing

 Purchase, print or make your cards in advance to save yourself last minute scrambling.
-Whether you have to send loads of cards to friends and family, or just a few to immediate family and close friends, aim to write a few cards each day throughout November.
+Whether you have to send loads of cards, or just a few to immediate family and close friends, aim to write a few cards each day throughout November.

 6 | Start on the handmade gifts